 The proposed improvements include straightening curves, widening the roadway to add shoulders, improving sight distances, and generally upgrading the two-lane roadway to current 55-mph design standards.
 Some curves may be posted down to lower speeds if the environmental impacts and/or cost of straightening the curves are determined to be prohibitive.
-Also under consideration is the relocation/replacement of the bridge across the Chilkat River at Mile Post 23.8, and improvements at two debris flow areas (Mile Posts 19 and 23) where intensive maintenance is a concern.
+Also under consideration is the relocation/replacement of the bridge across the Chilkat River at Mile Posts 19 and 23) where intensive maintenance is a concern.
 DOT&PF and the FHWA will evaluate the social, economic, historic preservation, and environmental impacts of this project in accordance with the National Environmental Policy Act (NEPA) process.